chrisanderton/tyk-s390x/README.md

 ## What's this multi-arch folder?

-The original Dockerfile runs compilation in container running in the target architecture (for me in QEMU.. if you have access to hardware you could use remote build contexts).
-I found this to be a bit buggy on M1 Mac with the buildx process core dumping at random.
+The root Dockerfile runs compilation in a container running in the target architecture (for me this is emulated in QEMU.. if you have access to hardware you could use remote build contexts).
+I found this emulation to be a bit buggy on M1 Mac: the buildx process often core dumps at random.

-The multi-arch Dockerfile uses cross-compilation; the binary is compiled in the host architecture and then copied into a base container for the target architecture.
+The multi-arch Dockerfile uses cross-compilation: the binary is compiled in the host architecture and then copied into a base container for the target architecture.
 This allows for multi-arch builds through buildx.

 ## And one more thing..
 IBM Power Servers

-Out of my depth but I noticed ppc64le as a supported build target.
-The multi-arch image is cross compiled to s390x and ppc64le - look at the `multi-` tagged images for these builds.
-In theory, this might allow Tyk API Gateway to run on IBM Power 7 and Power 9 servers..
+Out of my depth... but I noticed ppc64le as a supported build target.
+The multi-arch image is cross compiled to s390x and ppc64le (these are in ghcr.io as `multi-` tagged images).
+In theory, this might allow Tyk API Gateway to run on IBM Power 7, Power 8 and Power 9 servers..
 I don't have one to test so DYOR.